MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan.md

 ### Internet connectivity

-This section focuses only on how internet connectivity will be provided for Azure native resources in Virtual Networks and Azure VMWare Solution Private Clouds in both regions.
+This section focuses only on how internet connectivity is provided for Azure native resources in Virtual Networks and Azure VMWare Solution Private Clouds in both regions.
 There are several options to provide internet connectivity to Azure VMWare Solution. - see [Internet Access Concepts for Azure VMWare Solution](/azure/azure-vmware/concepts-design-public-internet-access)

 Option 1: Internet Service hosted in Azure
 Option 2: VMWare Solution Managed SNAT